rlawrenc/cosc_304/labs/lab3/assign/README.md

 +-------+------+-------------------------+-----------+
 ```

 7. Return a list of products (id and name) along with the number of times it has been shipped, the total amount of all shipments, and the total value of all shipments.
-Only consider shipments after March 10th, 2022, and only show products if they have been shipped at least twice.
+Only consider shipments after `March 10th, 2022`, and only show products if they have been shipped at least twice.
 Order by `totalValueShipped` descending.

 #### Output:
 ```